LoginRadius/engineering-portal/content/engineering/guest-post/session-authentication-with-nestjs-and-mongodb/index.md

 Session-based authentication is a method of user authentication in which the server creates a session after a successful log-in, with the session ID stored in a cookie or local storage in your browser.

 Upon subsequent requests, your cookie is validated against the session ID stored on the server.
-If there is a match, the request is considered valid and is processed.
+If there is a match, the request is considered valid and processed.

 When using this authentication method, it is critical to keep the following security best practices in mind: